tansaku/faqbot/README.md

 This project is aiming to create a chatbot that can have a knowledge base updated by individual users through a process of discussion, e.g.

 Human: There is a game engine Unreal Engine
 Bot: OK
 Human: What is Unreal Engine?
 Bot: Unreal Engine is a game engine

 Ideally all conversations will be stored in the cloud.
 In the first instance Github Gists seem like a good idea.
 An authenticated Github user could have gists created associated with their own user account.
 Although ideally the chatbot won't be tied to a particular persistence framework.

 This kind of system could have great applicaton for online classes.
 It would be great if the faqbots knowledge base could contain all the data related to an online class including individual assignment statuses, thus allowing interactions like this:

-Human: What's my next assignment
+Human: What's my next assignment?
 Bot: It's assignment 4 on prototyping a mobile interface [link]

 Having authenticated against something like a Google or Facebook login.